 Even though the flood waters from Hurricane Harvey have long since receded, the need for support across our area remains massive.
 As our communities continue to recover, families with children are among those with the greatest needs.
 Here are a few ways you can help Houston’s kids get the support they need as recovery efforts continue.

 Hundreds of displaced families with young children are still being housed in shelters, and Save the Children is making sure they have what they need with family-friendly supplies and services.
 A donation of $15 will provide arts, crafts, and recreation supplies, and $500 will provide child-friendly play spaces for 100 displaced children.
-Click here to learn more about Save the Children’s relief efforts, and click here to find out how you can help.
+Click here to learn more about Save the Children’s relief efforts.

 Many displaced families with kids are struggling to provide for basic needs, and the Houston Food Bank is helping by distributing food and other supplies.
 Click here if you’d like to make a monetary donation, or you can bring food and other items to 535 Portwall.
 According to the Food Bank’s website, most-needed items include

 - Canned, ready-to-eat vegetables and fruit with pull tops

 - Protein in pouches or pull-top cans (tuna, beef stew, chili, canned chicken)

 - Cleaning supplies (mops, mop buckets, brooms, bleach wipes, bleach, garbage bags, bug spray)

 When displaced families are able to return to their homes, many will have no furniture to come back to, due to destruction from flood waters and mold.
 Houston Children’s Charity is teaming up with Houston Astros shortstop Carlos Correa to ensure that each child has a bed of his or her own waiting for them when the family is able to return home.
 Their goal is to raise $500,000 to purchase 5,000 beds; click here to make a donation.